gustavosmanc/cute-alert/README.md

 ![img](https://i.imgur.com/hpGOQmh.png)
 ![img](https://i.imgur.com/LXBz631.png)

-It also returns a Promise, so you can use ```then``` to execute an action after the toast is closed.
+It also returns a Promise, so you can use ```then``` to execute an action after the toast is closed or reaches its end by a timer.

 ## Design